-Want more like this?
-Subscribe to the weekly Rascal Honey Hive newsletter.
+For more content like this, sign up for the Rascal Honey newsletter.

 As I was driving down College Avenue this morning, I saw the first sign of fall flutter past me.
 Leaves, barely golden, were beginning to fall onto the street as the breeze shook the branches.
 It’s not even denim jacket weather here in Arkansas yet, but my daily obsession with the 10-day weather forecast tells me it will be chilly here soon enough.